sourcegraph/sourcegraph-public-snapshot/lsif/README.md

 - [upload-lsif.sh](upload-lsif.sh): a script that uploads an LSIF file to Sourcegraph (usually used in CI, similar to [Codecov's Bash Uploader](https://docs.codecov.io/docs/about-the-codecov-bash-uploader))
 - [server/](server/): an HTTP server which runs inside of Sourcegraph (for auth), receives and stores LSIF file uploads, and services requests for hovers/defs/refs
+- [extension/](extension/): a Sourcegraph extension which sends requests to the Sourcegraph instance at `.api/lsif` for hovers/defs/refs